All students must have their own equipment. We do not have equipment to rent. Typically instruction fits into one of several formats:

 What is the typical process for working with a new student?

-John specifically coaches compound bow archery for target shooting, 3D shooting and hunting.
-His coaching is one-on-one so that the day's session can be customized to correct and develop the individual's skills.
+John specifically instructs compound or recurve bow archery for target shooting, 3D shooting and hunting.
+His style is one-on-one so that the day's session can be customized to correct and develop the individual's skills.
 The bases for his coaching is developing solid shooting form, shot execution, and then building the mental game behind successful shooting.
-As well, he works with my students to properly size and tune their equipment to perform to it's best.
+As well, he works with his students to properly size and tune their equipment to perform to it's best.

 John's education and/or training?

 John has been shooting for longer than he can remember.
-He has attended a number of national coaching courses.
+He has a USA Archery Level 2 Instructor Certification.
+John has completed a USA Archery background clearance and SafeSport training.
+He has attended a number of national instruction/coaching courses.
 We know he has read every book ever written on archery shooting and reviewed every video ever shot.
-Currently he is getting his USA Archery Level 2 certification.
-John has USA Archery background clearance and SafeSport training.

 Do you have a standard pricing system for your lessons?
 If so, please share the details here.

 Typically lessons are charged per session.
-Sessions can run any where between 1-2 hours.
-Typically, all coaching is one-on-one.
+Sessions can run typically 1.5 hours.
+All instruction is one-on-one or in small groups.

 How did John get started teaching?